nesfit/ICS/Lectures/Lecture_02/Lecture.md

 class Flea : Insect, ICarnivore { }
 ```

-* Because animals might share some implementation of their taxonomy, it is possible to declare `Bird` and `Insect` as `abstract class`.
+* Because animals might share some implementation of their taxonomy, it is possible to declare `Bird` and `Insect` as `abstract` classes.
-* But, their food intake and whether they fly or not might differ.
-It is best to declare these properties as `interfaces`, `IFlying`, and `ICarnivore`.
+* However, their food intake and whether they fly or not might differ.
+It is best to declare these capabilities as interfaces, `IFlying` and `ICarnivore`.

 +++
 #### `class` vs `interface`